 11. SHOULD include a Resource-Priority header according to rules and procedures of [RFC4412], if the PoC Client is using 'Official Government Use' as the Local QoE Profile for the on-going PoC Session.
 If included, the value of the Resource-Priority header SHALL be equal to the level of priority assigned to the PoC User, as specified in subclause 5.8 "QoE Profiles"; the Resource-Priority header is included as a header of the REFER request as well as a Refer-to URI parameter; and,

+12. SHALL include a Target-Dialog header as specified in [RFC4538] identifying the existing dialog from which the PoC Session Identity of the ongoing PoC Session was received in the Contact header of the SIP final response, if such a dialog exists and the PoC Session Identity is a GRUU.

-12. SHALL send the SIP REFER request towards the PoC Server within the existing dialog from which the PoC Session Identity of the ongoing PoC Session was received in the Contact header of the SIP final response if such a dialog exists, otherwise send the SIP REFER request towards the PoC Server using a new SIP dialog according to rules and procedures of the SIP/IP Core.
+13. SHALL send the SIP REFER request towards the PoC Server within the existing dialog from which the PoC Session Identity of the ongoing PoC Session was received in the Contact header of the SIP final response if such a dialog exists and the PoC Session Identity is not a GRUU; otherwise, send the SIP REFER request towards the PoC Server using a new SIP dialog according to rules and procedures of the SIP/IP Core.